 - Pantry staples (cooking oils, spices, sugar, flour, vanilla extract, top ramen, rice)

-- Lamps with nice lighting (please, no fluorescents)
+- Lamps with nice, soft lighting (please, no fluorescents)

 - Makeup mirror